A hurting tooth may be a sign of infection. If you have a diseased tooth, Orland Park root canals from Dr. Marshall or Dr. Jasek will:

 Be sure to call us if you have any concerns or notice any unusual symptoms.
 Take all medications exactly as prescribed, even if your pain and swelling have gone away.
 Keep all postoperative follow-up appointments as recommended.

-Orland Park root canals can stop your pain and save your tooth.
+Root canals in Orland Park can stop your pain and save your tooth.
 Call us today at 708-858-9591 to schedule your consultation.
+You can also .